Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 The dependencies are parts of the app's infrastructure that are passed to each instance of that view model.
 The model contains data that is specific to that instance of the view model.
 The bindings define the ways the view model can observe the view, for as long as it is attached to that view.

-Making our view model conform to the protocol is quite straight forward:
+Making our view model conform to the protocol is straight forward:

 ```swift
 class ViewModel: ViewModelProtocol {